deividAlfa/Alfa166Bluetooth/Readme.md

 Due that, it might stay in pause when skipping backwards.<br>
 In that case just skip forwards, wait for the song to start and skip backwards again.<br>
 The tape system is slow.
 If you skip very quick, it will miss some steps.
 Nothing to worry about.<br>

-Some phones or bluetooh modules won't like pressing the buttons too fast.<br>
-If you have issues with the fastest (200mS), then try slower options (400, 600, 800, 1000mS).<br>
-If it always fail when quickly pressing ICS buttons, and none of the builds fixes it, it means the phone or bluetooth module can't take two consecutive next/prev pulses.<br>
-Use NoRepeat build in that case.<br>

 <a id="firmware"></a>
 ## Firmware